simoncwang/LLMSpatialLayout/README.md

 ## Results

 Here are several example results using different models and prompts.
 Some of the prompts are taken from the paper results and will be denoted with an asterisk *.
+All results here are generated with gpt-4o, but results from other models can be found already included in the outputs folder!

-### OpenAI (gpt-4o)
+Several of the examples I created my self test if the models understand object relationships and interactions.
+As mentioned in my review of this paper, a potential drawback of the box-based attention refocusing I think could be investigated further is how it affects occlusions and object interactions.

 #### *Prompt 1: "Three colorful parrots perching on cherry blossom tree branch"